When you think of insects living in your bed, the first thing that comes to mind might be bed bugs.

 They are generally characterized by long antennae, wings that are too small to fly, and six spiny legs.

-Due to the fact that cockroaches feed on human food, they can transmit harmful bacteria and carry diseases such as salmonella and dysentery.
+Because cockroaches feed on human food, they can transmit harmful bacteria and carry diseases such as salmonella and dysentery.

-Regularly vacuum and clean your bedding and surrounding surfaces to remove any potential harborage sites for these pests.
+Regularly vacuum and clean your bedding and surrounding surfaces to remove potential harborage sites for these pests.

 8. Carpet Beetles